iIIusi0n/docker-machine-driver-qemu-macos/README.md

-# Docker machine qemu driver
+# Docker machine qemu driver for latest version of MacOS

 I needed a non-libvirt qemu driver, so this is it.

+It worked in M1 Mac already but with `user` networking mode only.
+But I needed to create seperated network topology for guest instances.
+This is edited driver that support vmnet-*.
+(It requires sudo privileges)

 from @SvenDowideit